 Growing up, my family were very loyal PF Chang’s customers.
-We loved going for the family style dinners and getting an assortment of our favorite things on the menu: Mongolian beef, lettuce cups, string beans, and my personal favorite… the Chang’s Spicy Chicken.
+We loved going for the family-style dinners and getting an assortment of our favorite things on the menu: Mongolian beef, lettuce cups, string beans, and my personal favorite… the Chang’s Spicy Chicken.
+So it was a must to recreate my go-to dish into this Whole30 Chang’s Spicy Chicken.

 The Chang’s Spicy Chicken is spicy, tangy, and a little sweet– but absolutely delicious!
 Since I can remember, I’ve always loved spicy food and this was one of my favorite spicy dishes to feast on!
 You guys know how much I love to recreate my childhood favorites, so it was a no brainer for me to recreate the Chang’s Spicy Chicken in my own kitchen.
 I’ve adapted it to be Whole30, and it turned out quite lovely!
 I will say that it was hard to get it as sweet as I’d like to, but that is just life on the Whole30.
 However, for a whole30 rendition, it’s as close as it gets and regardless– freaking delicious!

 If you’re a spicy food lover like me, try this simple and delicious chicken stir fry!
 It goes well with cauliflower rice and some sauteed green beans, snap peas, or steamed broccoli!
-No need to call in take-out, you can make it right at home!
+No need to call in take-out, you can make Whole30 Chang’s Spicy Chicken right at home!

 P.F.
 Chang's Spicy Chicken